[table “2” not found /]

-Greater Than Rubies is FREE in most any e-book format from the following fine booksellers:
+Greater Than Rubies is available in e-book format from the following booksellers:

 Olivia Kimbrell Press